DigitalPublishingToolkit/NN09/md/10Rules.md

 the internet provides the opportunity to make information instantly and globally accessible for all.
 This is surely a utopia.
-Nevertheless, it is a utopia that is hindered not by technical or economic obstacles, but by legal hurdles – and copyright restrictions in particular.
+Nevertheless, it is a utopia that is hindered not by technical or economic obstacles, but by legal hurdles – copyright restrictions in particular.
 It is the vision of this opportunity itself that obligates us to pursue it – that is, to abolish all the exclusive distribution rights over information.